 The effectiveness of internal control over financial reporting as of December 31, 2012, has been audited by Ernst & Young LLP, the independent registered public accounting firm who also audited the Company's consolidated financial statements.
 Ernst & Young LLP's attestation report on the effectiveness of the Company's internal control over financial reporting appears below.

-/s/ Thomas W. Horton Thomas W. Horton Chairman and Chief Executive Officer
+Thomas W. Horton Chairman and Chief Executive Officer

 /s/ Isabella D. Goren